samnunn/gasnotes-simulator/sysadmin/SYSADMIN.md

 The [free version available at Gas Notes][gasnotes-sim] is a happy little [monolith](https://signalvnoise.com/svn3/the-majestic-monolith/) that runs on the smallest [DigitalOcean Droplet](https://m.do.co/c/5248daea7efd) (referral link) but you can run this software anyplace you like.

 ## System Setup
-Once you've spun up a new Linux box (of any flavour), you should create a new `sim` user with sudo privileges.
+Once you've spun up a new Linux box (I'm using Debian), you should create a new `sim` user with sudo privileges.

 ```sh
 adduser sim